kairos-io/kairos/docs/content/en/docs/Reference/build-from-scratch.md

 # 35142521 -rw-r--r-- 1 root root    0 Mar  7 15:45 config.yaml
 # 35138094 -rw-r--r-- 1 root root 449M Mar  7 15:46 kairos.iso
 ```
-The ISO is available at `build/iso/kairos.iso`, ready to be flashed to an USB stick with `BalenaEtcher` or `dd`.

-You can use QEMU to test the ISO:
+This will generate an ISO named kairos.iso which will be located at `build/iso/`.
+You can use either `BalenaEtcher` or `dd` to flash this ISO to a USB stick.
+Additionally, QEMU can be used to test the ISO:

 ```bash
 qemu-system-x86_64 -m 2048 -drive if=virtio,media=disk,file=build/iso/kairos.iso